Tarrant-Solutions/WeebCentral-Exporter-V6/README.md

 - Extracts all titles with one click
 - Works on both the subscriptions page and profiles section
 - No installation, setup, or dependencies required
+- Respects user privacy: your subscriptions remain private on WeebCentral if you use the site's privacy settings

 ## Features